 The Covid-19 global pandemic and resulting economic impact was ongoing at the reporting date and is expected to have material impacts in the 2020/21 financial year.
-Whilst we expect the ongoing situation to impact both our household and non-household markets, given the uncertainties in the scope, timing and length of the impact at the time of publication, we cannot give any accurate or reliable estimates of impacts in this report.
-The assessment of the impact of Covid-19 on going concern is shown in note two.
+Whilst we expect the ongoing situation to impact both our household and non household markets, given the uncertainties in the scope, timing and length of the impact at the time of publication, we cannot give any accurate or reliable estimates of impacts in this report.
+The assessment of the impact of Covid-19 on going concern is discussed in note 2.

-On 18th March 2020 Yorkshire Water, Yorkshire Water Finance plc and Yorkshire Water Services Finance Limited launched a consent request to amend the terms of the securitised financing arrangements to reflect changes in Ofwat's approach to revenue reprofiling, including the introduction of redefined interest cover ratios.
-On 20th April 2020, the companies announced that the Majority Creditors had voted in favour of the proposed changes.
-These changes will be incorporated in future investor reports and covenant certificates that will be published in accordance with the requirements of the securitised financing arrangements.
+On 18 March 2020 Yorkshire Water, Yorkshire Water Finance Plc and Yorkshire Water Services Finance Limited launched a Security trust and Intercreditor Deed (STID) process to introduce new Interest Cover Ratios (ICRs) to the common Finance Documents to reflect changes in Ofwat's approach to revenue reprofiling for the purposes of bill smoothing.
+At the same time existing ICR covenants were to be reset to benign levels.
+On 20 April 2020 the companies announced that the Majority Creditors had voted in favour of the proposed changes.